Sukhsar/stub/README.md

 }
 ```

-## Concolussion: There is a reason why the siliver bullet of object oriented programming is so powerfull.
+## Concolussion: There is a reason why the silver bullet of object oriented programming is so powerfull.